anmalkov/imcopy/README.md

 ## License

-**micopy** is licensed under the [MIT License](https://github.com/anmalkov/micopy/blob/main/LICENSE).
+**imcopy** is licensed under the [MIT License](https://github.com/anmalkov/imcopy/blob/main/LICENSE).

 ## Community

-We are excited to have you join our growing community of **micopy** users and contributors!
-For any questions, suggestions, or discussions, please visit our [GitHub Discussions page](https://github.com/anmalkov/micopy/discussions).
+We are excited to have you join our growing community of **imcopy** users and contributors!
+For any questions, suggestions, or discussions, please visit our [GitHub Discussions page](https://github.com/anmalkov/imcopy/discussions).

-Together, we can make **micopy** the ultimate directory management tool for developers, photographers, business owners, and everyone in between.
+Together, we can make **imcopy** the ultimate directory management tool for developers, photographers, business owners, and everyone in between.
 Let's build the future of folder synchronization!